SAP-docs/btp-business-application-studio/docs/Push_Changes_c1d3584.md

 ## Push

-1. From the*SOURE CONTROL: GIT* view menu, click More Actions.
+1. From the *SOURCE CONTROL: GIT* view menu, click More Actions.

     ![](images/Git_More_Actions_button_5a1fc7b.png)